 7.)
-Do Yoga on Venice Beach
+Free things to do in Los Angeles: Do Yoga on Venice Beach

 Besides being mega-watt famous and worth a visit in and of itself, Venice Beach is also home to free beach-side yoga classes and concerts.

 8.)
-Walk the Hollywood Walk of Fame
+Free things to do in Los Angeles: Walk the Hollywood Walk of Fame

 Search for your favourite actors and actresses stars, wander around to see whose hands and feet prints easily match with yours and remember to take lots of alcohol gel!

 9.)
-See Grauman’s Chinese Theatre
+Free things to do in Los Angeles: See Grauman’s Chinese Theatre

 The impressive façade is one of the most iconic theatres in the country and one you can easily spot when visiting the Walk of Fame.

 Spend a day soaking up the culture at the Getty Centre, admiring 1000’s of paintings, drawings, photographs and sculptures from across the world.

 11.)
-Discover Sunset Boulevard
+Free things to do in Los Angeles: Discover Sunset Boulevard

 It has functioned as the centre of Hollywood nightlife since the 1920s and dazzles with neon signs, flashing lights and gleaming billboards.

 12.)
-Gorge at the Grand Central Market
+Free things to do in Los Angeles: Gorge at the Grand Central Market

-If the stars in your eyes have gotten a little too bright, then you can always head to the Grand Central Market and spend your day getting lost amongst the 100’s of stalls, sampling delicious cuisine and possibly spend a few dollars gorging on all the local produce that I guarantee you’ll devour as soon as you arrive. 🧀
+If the stars in your eyes have gotten a little too bright, then you can always head to the Grand Central Market and spend your day getting lost amongst the 100’s of stalls, sampling delicious cuisine and possibly spend a few dollars gorging on all the local produce that I guarantee you’ll devour as soon as you arrive.